 There is a lot of information online about emergency preparedness and how to deal with various crisis scenarios.
 However, when it comes to dealing with survival sanitation, it seems that this subject is somehow sensitive and it’s not covered by many survival experts.

-In every disaster movie you see a panning shot across a large highway packed with cars attempting to flee the city.
+In every disaster movie, you see a panning shot across a broad highway packed with cars attempting to flee the city.
 The scenario continues with people abandoning their cars and joining their fellow citizens pushing onward on foot trying to escape.
 What they leave behind is up for the picking.
-Scavenging abandoned cars for survival will help you gather important supplies.
+Scavenging abandoned cars for survival will help you gather essential supplies.

 The invention of gunpowder changed the battlefield forever and man was able to improve his ways of waging war and killing food.
 Long before gunpowder was invented, a sharp stick propelled down range was the top of ballistic technology.
 For thousands of years, survival archery was the only thing that helped man provide for his family and defend his lands.

 You did everything you can to make sure you are prepared and ready for when disaster strikes.
 You probably have a good supply of food and water, guns and ammo, a good bug out bag and a reliable bug out vehicle.
 But the truth is that we can never be too prepared and we can’t know what the future will bring.
 What happens if you can’t reach your bug out bag or if you lose all your supplies?
 If that would happen, having a cache will save the day.

 It finally happened!
 The s*** has hit the fan and now there is mass rioting and looting everywhere.
 It seems that the violence it’s heading your way.
 Waiting to face the impending doom is not smart and bugging out is your safest bet.
 However, you need to make sure that no one can follow you.

 The emergency blanket is one of the items that one should consider adding in his lifesaving bug out bag.
 It may not look like much, but this thin piece of Mylar film can prove useful in an emergency situation and it may even save your life one day.